Welcome to our program offerings!

-We offer the three programs outlined below:
+We offer the programs outlined below:

 Although physical limitations may keep some clients from riding, they can still participate at HorsePower.
 The act of grooming and bonding with a horse can provide physical, emotional, and cognitive stimulation.
 These clients are supervised and led through activities by staff and volunteers.

 In the Fall of 2019, HorsePower introduced our newest programming for individuals who are to participate in horse care activities and ride independently.
 We recognize that there are not many places within the Sioux Falls area to choose from when seeking riding lessons.
 Since HorsePower has provided Therapeutic Riding, Hippotherapy, and Ground Work sessions for over twenty-five years we feel confident that we have the ability to further serve our community's needs by offering independent riding lessons.

 At HorsePower we are able to offer a trifecta of benefits that provide incentive to come ride with us.
 These benefits include:

 - Competent, friendly instructors

 Independent Riding lessons are scheduled for the frequency you desire.
 From once a month, to twice a week, we've got a variety of options to suit your needs.
 Contact the office to get your riding career started, today!